-The Lead Director (an independent director) is the Chairperson of the Board's Nominating/Corporate Governance Committee and is elected/confirmed by the Board's independent directors.
-The Lead Director (a) presides over executive sessions of the independent directors, (b) serves as a liaison between the Chairman and the independent directors, (c) assists in setting Board meeting agendas and schedules, (d) assists in determining information sent to directors for meetings, (e) may call meetings of the independent directors, (f) may consult with major shareholders if requested by the Chairman of the Board, (g) consults with the Chairman/CEO regarding results of annual performance reviews of the Board Committees and Board members, all as set forth in the Charter for the Lead Director position.
+The Lead Director (an independent Director) is the Chairperson of the Board's Nominating/Corporate Governance Committee and is elected/confirmed by the Board's independent Directors.
+The Lead Director (a) presides over executive sessions of the independent Directors, (b) serves as a liaison between the Chairman and the independent Directors, (c) assists in setting Board meeting agendas and schedules, (d) assists in determining information sent to Directors for meetings, (e) may call meetings of the independent Directors, (f) may consult with major shareholders if requested by the Chairman of the Board, and (g) consults with the Chairman/CEO regarding results of annual performance reviews of the Board Committees and Board members, all as set forth in the Charter for the Lead Director position.

 Several factors promote a strong and independent Board at our Company.
-Currently, all directors except for Messrs.
-Michael and Stone are independent as defined in the applicable NYSE listing standards (as adopted by the Company).
-The Audit, Executive Resources and Nominating/Corporate Governance Committees of our Board are comprised entirely of independent directors.
-Also, our independent directors meet quarterly in executive session without management present.
+Currently, all Directors except for Mr. Michael are independent as defined in the applicable NYSE listing standards (as adopted by the Company).
+In addition, our independent Directors meet quarterly in executive session without management present.
 Consequently, with our Lead Director position, we believe our Board continues to be strong and independent and provides appropriate counterbalance to a combined Chairman/CEO position.